 As a musical director, pianist and vocal coach, Vicky has worked broadly in Australia’s entertainment industry.

-She has worked on some of the biggest shows to have graced the Australian stage in recent years such as ‘Singin’ in the Rain, ‘Wicked’, ‘Xanadu’, ‘Les Miserables’ and ‘Grease’.
+She has worked on some of the biggest shows to have graced the Australian stage in recent years such as ‘Hugh Jackman: Broadway to Oz’, ‘Singin’ in the Rain, ‘Wicked’, ‘Strictly Ballroom’ and ‘Les Miserables’.
 She has been Musical Director of ‘Motherhood The Musical’, and ‘Elegies: A Song Cycle’, and been nominated for Greenroom Awards for her work on ‘John and Jen’ and ‘Thrill Me’.

 Vicky is proud to be part of the team that developed the Number 1 Vocal Warm Up app for smartphone, Warm Me Up.

-Vicky loves to run a singalong and has hosted community and corporate singing events around the country including Festival of Voices’ ‘Big Sing Bonfire’ for the last two years.
+Vicky has hosted community and corporate singing events around the country including Festival of Voices’ ‘Big Sing Bonfire’ in 2018 and 2019 and is thrilled to be back in Hobart for the 2022 festival.

 Amanda is the wonderful woman at the helm of Hobart Glee Club.